What is a Framework in Software? Definition & Examples

 Frameworks contribute to improved code quality by providing best practices and design patterns that developers can follow.
 These frameworks include built-in functionalities for debugging and testing, which help in identifying and rectifying errors early in the development process.

-For example, Spring Framework for Java includes comprehensive testing tools that enhance the reliability and robustness of the final product.
+For example, Spring Framework for Java includes comprehensive software testing tools that enhance the reliability and robustness of the final product.

 Scalability and Maintenance